pjcj/Perl-Critic-PJCJ/README.md

 - Only bracket delimiters should be used (no exotic delimiters like `/`, `|`, `#`, etc.)
 - Optimal delimiter selection reduces visual noise in code
+- Many years ago, Tom Christiansen wrote a lengthy article on how perl's default quoting system is interpolation, and not interpolating means something extraordinary is happening.
+I can't find the original article, but you can see that double quotes are used by default in The Perl Cookbook, for example.

 #### Examples